Jiyeong-min/Neural-Differential-Equations/README.md

 - **Fully Connected Layers**: 5 layers of increasing and decreasing units (256, 128, 64, 32, 1).
 - **Dropout**: Applied after the first layer to prevent overfitting.
+- **ReLU Activations**: Used between layers to introduce non-linearity.